mwangdakota/pages-uswds-jekyll/pages/apply/project-pitch.md

     Submit your Project Pitch
   </a>
   <br>
   <p class="text-small">*Each startup or entrepreneur can only submit one Project Pitch at a time and must wait for a response before submitting another.
-You can only submit one Project Pitch per submission window (which occur roughly every three months).
+You can only submit one Project Pitch per quarterly submission window (which occur roughly every three months - see the submission windows on the next page).
 Any small business that has received an invitation to submit a full proposal must wait for a resolution of the full proposal before submitting a new or revised Project Pitch.
 An invitation to submit a full proposal is valid for one year.<br/></p>

   <div class="step-banner">
     <a class="step-banner__content" href="{{ site.baseurl }}/apply/full-proposal/">